 6. To participate in any of the carcass contests the member must be enrolled in the respective market animal project and satisfy all the project requirements including completed records and be interviewed at the fair.

-7. All market animals must be dehorned and castrated.
+7. All market animals must be dehorned and castrated, except goats which will be blunted.

 8. Adults other than judges and officials will not be allowed within 10 feet of any animals during the judging.
 This rule is subject to exemptions due to safety considerations.